aubreypc/cs203-S2019-conduct/README.md

 This repository contains the conduct guide for [Computer Science 203 Spring 2019](https://www.gregorykapfhammer.com/teaching/cs203S2019/).
-The instructor and students will use this conduct guide to govern all course interactions.
+The instructor and students will use this Conduct Guide to govern all course interactions.

 ## The Conduct Guide